FelipeMaiaAlves/illiteracy_brazil_dashboard-en-US/README.md

-📊 Illiteracy Analysis in Brazil (2016–2024)
-🔎 Description
-This project aims to perform an exploratory and visual analysis of illiteracy in Brazil, based on public data from IBGE (via Gov.br).
-Using data processed with Python and visualized in Power BI, we aim to understand the evolution of illiteracy by age group and race/color, and identify potential educational inequalities over the years.

-🧰 Tools Used
-Python (Pandas, NumPy): Data cleaning and preprocessing

-Power BI: Interactive dashboard development

-Data Source: Open data from Gov.br / IBGE (2016–2024)

-🗂️ Project Steps
-📥 Data Collection
-Illiteracy data by race/color, age group, and year (2016 to 2024)

-🧹 Data Processing with Python
-Column standardization

-Type conversion

-Creation of DAX measures for analysis in Power BI

-📈 Dashboard Creation
-Visualizations that show the evolution and distribution of illiteracy in the country

-📊 Power BI Visualizations
-1. Line Chart
-Title: Evolution of Illiteracy by Race/Color (2016–2024)

-Shows the downward trend in illiteracy, highlighting inequality between racial groups

-2. Stacked Bar Chart
-Title: Comparison by Race/Color Each Year

-Proportional comparison by race over time

-3. Horizontal Bar Chart
-Title: Total Illiterates by Age Group and Race/Color

-Highlights the most impacted age groups

-4. Indicator Cards
-Total number of illiterates in 2024

-Percentage reduction from 2016 to 2024

-Illiteracy comparison between white and black/brown groups in the latest year

-📌 Key Insights
-📉 Approximately 14.6% reduction in total illiterates between 2016 and 2024.

-🧑🏿‍🤝‍🧑🏽 Black and brown individuals remain the most affected group, accounting for about 73% of the total in 2024.

-👵 Seniors (60 years or older) show the highest illiteracy rates, indicating the impact of historical exclusion.

-⚖️ Despite overall decline, racial disparities persist throughout the historical series.
+# 📊 Illiteracy Analysis in Brazil (2016–2024)

+## 🔎 Description

+This project aims to perform an exploratory and visual analysis of **illiteracy in Brazil**, based on public data from **IBGE** (via Gov.br).
+Using data processed with Python and visualized in Power BI, we aim to understand the **evolution of illiteracy by age group and race/color**, and identify potential educational inequalities over the years.

+---

+## 🧰 Tools Used

+- **Python (Pandas, NumPy):** Data cleaning and preprocessing
+- **Power BI:** Interactive dashboard development
+- **Data Source:** Open data from Gov.br / IBGE (2016–2024)

+---

+## 🗂️ Project Steps

+1. **📥 Data Collection**
+   - Illiteracy data by race/color, age group, and year (2016 to 2024)

+2. **🧹 Data Processing with Python**
+   - Column standardization
+   - Type conversion
+   - Creation of DAX measures for analysis in Power BI

+3. **📊 Dashboard Creation**
+   - Visualizations that show the evolution and distribution of illiteracy in the country

+---

+## 📈 Power BI Visualizations

+1. **📉 Line Chart**
+   - **Title:** Evolution of Illiteracy by Race/Color (2016–2024)
+   - Shows the downward trend in illiteracy, highlighting inequality between racial groups

+2. **📊 Stacked Bar Chart**
+   - **Title:** Comparison by Race/Color Each Year
+   - Proportional comparison by race over time

+3. **📋 Horizontal Bar Chart**
+   - **Title:** Total Illiterates by Age Group and Race/Color
+   - Highlights the most impacted age groups

+4. **🧾 Indicator Cards**
+   - Total number of illiterates in 2024
+   - Percentage reduction from 2016 to 2024
+   - Illiteracy comparison between white and black/brown groups in the latest year

+---

+## 📌 Key Insights

+- 📉 Approximately **14.6% reduction** in total illiterates between 2016 and 2024
+- 🧑🏿‍🤝‍🧑🏽 **Black and brown individuals remain the most affected group**, accounting for about 73% of the total in 2024
+- 👵 **Seniors (60 years or older)** show the highest illiteracy rates, indicating the impact of historical exclusion
+- ⚖️ Despite the overall decline, **racial disparities persist** throughout the historical series